Lower Reading Room

 Self Collect book service

-To order items to the Lower Reading Room using SOLO, sign in to identify yourself to the system, choose the "hold" option and select the Delivery/Pickup location Lower RR Self-Collect from the list offered.
+To order items to the Lower Reading Room using SOLO, sign in to identify yourself to the system, choose the "hold" option and select the Delivery/Pickup location Bod Lower Self-Collect from the list offered.
 Some material may be unsuitable for request to Self Collect points.
-If, when you place a hold request, the option to request to a Self Collect point does not appear in the list of delivery options, that item will have to be requested to a staff mediated delivery location.
-The closest of these is Upper Reading Room in the Old Bodleian.
+If the option to request to a Self Collect point is not available, that item will have to be requested to a staff mediated delivery location.
+The closest of these is Upper Reading Room in the Old Bodleian, called Bod Upper Staffed Desk in the catalogue.
 If material ordered to Lower Self-Collect is too large to be shelved there, it may be re-routed to the Upper Reading Room.

 A maximum of ten hold requests to the Lower Reading Room may be made at any one time.
 Please collect items ordered to Lower Reading Room from the Self Collect shelves at the north end of the reading room, near the Main Enquiry Desk.
 For more information on using SOLO for finding and requesting, please consult the online guide.